 Where the Mind Meets the Mouth began as a conference in 2015, hosted by North Richmond Community Health.
 The conference aimed to explore how issues like family violence, drug use and mental illness related to oral health.

-What we got were new connections, new information, dozens of resources, great feedback and a wealth of new ideas.
+Our 2016 conference, Putting the Mouth Back into the Body, followed.
+These conferences resulted in new connections, new information, dozens of resources and a wealth of new ideas.

 Why does it matter?

 - Childhood obesity is associated with reduced salivary flow rate and dental disease (Modéer et al, 2010).

 - Overweight children in public and private school in the US are more likely to have dental decay than non-obese children (Tripathi et al, 2010).

 Diabetes and oral health